arkency/posts/posts/2023-01-20-offloading-write-side-with-a-read-model.md

 end
 ```
 In fact, It was doing nothing with the aggregate's internal state.
 This method was just raising an error if the product was out of stock.
 **It was a terrible candidate for a command**.
-It was obfuscated the aggregate's code, which should stay minimalistic, and did no changes within the system.
+It obfuscated the aggregate's code, which should stay minimalistic, and did no changes within the system.

 When I realized that my command made nothing but the read, I started looking for a solution in the read model.
 An efficient read model is eventually consistent.
 It is not a problem in our case.